 Hot springs are a national pastime.
 Street food is safe and tasty.
 The people are friendly and helpful.
 And most of all, it has a backdrop for an endless bounty of adventures.
 There are lush mountains, craggy-cliffs, and miles of shoreline.
 Whether you want to challenge the mysterious peaks or the crashing waves, Taiwan is an untapped adventure paradise just begging to be explored.

+Ready to add it to your bucket list?
 Here are a few of the must-have experiences:

 Traverse Taroko Gorge National Park – Home to 27 of the 100 tallest peaks in Taiwan, Taroko Gorge National Park is a place of extreme beauty.
 From mosaic marble rock walls to suspension bridges and shockingly turquoise water, it’s a hiker, biker, and photographer’s haven.
 There are almost 40 trails, which means you could spend days exploring and still not see it all.
 If you don’t have that kind of time, some of the most popular sights are the Eternal Springs Shrine (Chengchun), Shakadang trail, the Qingshui Cliffs, the Baiyang Waterfall, the Tunnel of Nine Turns, and the Hehuanshan forest.
 One secret of the park?
 Taroko Gorge is still occupied by a few indigenous tribes, which you can hike to way up in the mountains and spend the night in an authentic village.